RoliSoft/Bank-Security-Audit/README.md

 I will try to update the spreadsheet above monthly, unless there was no change from last month's results.
 It should be interesting to see how their security evolves over time, and especially, how fast do banks react to patching 0-day TLS vulnerabilities, if they do at all.

-The banks being tested by [Qualys SSL Labs](https://www.ssllabs.com/ssltest/) are:
+The banks being tested by [Qualys SSL Labs](https://www.ssllabs.com/ssltest/) and [Mozilla Observatory](https://observatory.mozilla.org/) are:

 * [Banca Transilvania (BT)](https://ro.wikipedia.org/wiki/Banca_Transilvania)
 * [ING Bank](https://ro.wikipedia.org/wiki/ING_Bank_Rom%C3%A2nia)